It’s incredibly challenging to keep squirrels away from bird feeders!

 So to take advantage, many bird foods add capsaicin as a powder coat, liquid coat, or as part of a suet mix to stop squirrels from eating.

 Time and time again, it has been shown that having capsaicin-treated bird food is one of the best squirrel repellants you can utilize.
-All it takes is one taste, and they will start looking for bland foods again. 🙂
+All it takes is one smell or taste, and they will start looking elsewhere. 🙂

 But is it safe to feed birds capsaicin?